October 2022

 Taylor Randall is the 17th president of the University of Utah, the state’s flagship institution of higher education.
 He joined the U in 1998 as a professor of accounting and led the nationally ranked David Eccles School of Business for 12 years prior to his appointment as the president in 2021.

 The first alum in 50 years to hold this position, President Randall has an infectious energy and passion for his alma mater.
 He has set a bold goal for the University of Utah to become a top 10 public university with unsurpassed societal impact.
-He believes the U can revolutionize the student experience, change lives through research, and have an impact on all 3.4 million Utahns.
+He believes the U can revolutionize the student experience, change the world through research, and serve our state to improve the lives of all 3.5 million Utahns.

-Some of the highlights of his tenure thus far include re-pledging the U’s commitment to serve the state of Utah, opening centers for climate policy and fintech investment, announcing several new living-learning housing projects, hiring the U’s first chief experience officer, and launching plans for a new campus and hospital in West Valley.
+Some of the highlights of his tenure thus far include re-pledging the U’s commitment to serve the state of Utah, opening centers for climate policy and fintech investment, announcing several new living-learning housing projects, hiring the U’s first chief experience officer, building a hospital in West Valley and launching the Responsible AI Initiative.

 President Randall is proud to lead a university that is a top-tier research institution, the state’s largest employer, a member of the Association of American Universities, and home to University of Utah Health, the only academic medical center in the state of Utah.
 In short, you won’t meet a bigger fan of the University of Utah than Taylor Randall.
 He has big plans for this place, and he intends to make them happen.